jmkim/gsoc2019-pkg-rails/README.md

 GSoC 2019 Proposal by Jongmin Kim

-**Upgrade Rails to 6.0.0 and patch all 169 Debian packages that dependent on Rails to be compatible with Rails 6.0.0.**
+**Upgrade Rails to 6.0.0 and patch all 169 Debian packages that depend on Rails to be compatible with Rails 6.0.0.**

 ## Project information
 - Project page: [A Rails 6 package transition in Debian](https://summerofcode.withgoogle.com/projects/#6363542624665600)